lowwebtech/low-web-extension/Readme.md

 First, you need a good blocker for ad/malware/tracker like uBlock Origin ([Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/fr/firefox/addon/ublock-origin/)) or a browser like [Brave](https://brave.com/).

-Then, here is a list of what low WebExtension does for reducing bandwidth consumption which means less energy consumption.
+Then, here is a list of what low WebExtension does for reducing bandwidth and energy consumption :
 - video :
     + add or remove attributes html5 video (preload="none", autoplay, loop)
     + update video embed url : no loop, no autoplay, low quality (if available)